nmr2701/506-project/README.md

 In this project, we experimented with several machine learning models to find the best approach for predicting species abundance based on environmental and geographical factors.
 The models we tried included Logistic Regression, Linear Regression, Gaussian Mixture Model (GMM), Random Forest, XGBoost, and a Neural Network.
 Each model was evaluated based on its performance and suitability for the dataset, and we adjusted the features and hyperparameters to optimize the results.

+We approached model creation with two hypotheses: building a general model for all organisms versus creating separate models for each organism.
+The goal was to determine whether a unified approach could capture the overall trends or if organism-specific models would yield better accuracy due to unique behaviors in abundance patterns.

+## Organism Specific Models:

 ## Linear Regression:
 - Linear Regression was used as the baseline simple model for predicting species abundance, with the assumption that there might be a linear relationship between the features and the target.
 The model performed reasonably well, but it struggled to capture more complex, non-linear relationships within the data, particularly given the interactions and squared terms that were part of our feature engineering.
   ![Linear Regression Model](images/linearreg.png)